nathancarter/gap-pkg-groupexplorer/to-do-list.md

 ## Tasks that will enable me to declare version 0.7.0

- * Update documentation and code to reflect the fact that the subgroup to highlight can actually be any subset, not just a subgroup.
  * Add thin black borders around all images.

 ## Tasks that will enable me to declare version 0.9.0